johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 Alongside my picture and name I added a byline to demonstrate my expertise and authority on topics: "OSS Engineer - TypeScript, Azure, React, Node.js, .NET".
 Alongside that, I switched the link to the about page on my site instead of Twitter.

+Since the author profile at the top of the page can't answer all the E-E-A-T points, adding enriching my about page was the way forward.
 The [about](/about) page itself was also updated to include a richer bio and a list of places where my site has been featured:

 ![screenshot of the "where has this blog featured section"](screenshot-where-has-this-blog-featured.webp)